 - Explanations of medical procedures in terms children can understand

-- Opportunity to become familiar with medical equipment in a safe, non-threatening way
+- Opportunity to become familiar with real and pretend play medical equipment in a safe, non-threatening way

 - Helps to stimulate patients and promotes growth and development

-The Activity Center is a recreational retreat for patients and families to visit when they would like a break from their hospital room.
-The Activity Assistant schedules a variety of activities in the room for patients throughout the week.
+The Activity Center is for patients and families to visit when they would like a break from their hospital room.
 The Activity Center is open Monday through Friday.
-Evening and weekend hours are available when volunteers are available.
-Contact the activity assistant at 304-598-4000, ext.
-70182, for more information on activities and hours.
+Contact the activity assistant at 304-554-8535, for further questions and to schedule a play time.